nael21025/holbertonschool-shell/basics/README.md

-- 6-firstdirectory: Creates a directory named my_first_directory in the /tmp/ directory using mkdir.
+- 7-movethatfile: Moves the file betty from /tmp/ to /tmp/my_first_directory using mv.